-This Japanese custom of moon viewing is a contemplative moment of giving thanks and to celebrate the seasonal beauty of nature.
-As the full moon has a mysterious enigma that invokes a sense of longing, Tsukimi is a poetic and solemn affair.
+This Japanese custom of moon viewing is a contemplative moment of giving thanks and celebrating the seasonal beauty of nature.
+As the full moon has a mysterious enigma that invokes a sense of longing, tsukimi is a poetic and solemn affair.

 Origin of Tsukimi

 Like many of Japan’s festivals, the tradition of Tsukimi is said to date back to the Nara period (710-794), when it was introduced from China.
-However, it was only during the Heian era (794-1185) the celebration took effect.
-Court nobles celebrated the moon-viewing by indulging in elaborated banquets by the ponds, music performance and poetry recitals dedicated to the moon.
+However, it was only during the Heian era (794-1185) that the celebration took effect.
+Court nobles celebrated the moon-viewing by indulging in elaborate banquets by the ponds, music performances, and poetry recitals dedicated to the moon.

-The custom evolved during the Edo period (1603-1868), where farmers took on the celebration as harvest festivals as an expression to give thanks to Mother Nature.
+The custom evolved during the Edo period (1603-1868) when farmers took on the celebration as harvest festivals as an expression to give thanks to Mother Nature.

-Similar to the Mid-Autumn Festival in China, you’ll see a lot of rabbit images being depicted at items associated with Tsukimi.
+Similar to the Mid-Autumn Festival in China, you’ll see a lot of rabbit images being depicted on items associated with Tsukimi.
 People believe that rabbits are dwellers of the moon.
-It is said that if you look closely at the face of the moon, you would see the shape of a rabbit pounding mochi (rice cakes) with a wooden mallet and mortar.
+It is said that if you look closely at the face of the moon, you will see the shape of a rabbit pounding mochi (rice cakes) with a wooden mallet and mortar.

 The celebration of the moon-viewing festival typically takes place on the 15th day of the eighth month of the lunar calendar.
 Also referred to as Jugoya (十五夜) in Japanese, the date for Tsukimi changes every year but usually falls in mid-September or early October on the modern solar calendar.

-When comes to the celebration of festivals in Japan, there will be food.
+As you might have guessed, there will always be food when it comes to the celebration of festivals in Japan.
 Known as Tsukimi dishes or Tsukimi Ryōri (月見料理), you will find seasonal foods and other special dishes that ignite images of the full moon.
 These dishes are usually full of symbolism and considered good luck to eat.
 Here are just a few foods that you will see during the moon-viewing festival:

 Tsukimi Dango (月見団子) is the most traditional food associated with Tsukimi.
 They are small, round, white dumplings made of rice.
-Unlike Mitarashi Dango which are served on skewers and seasoned with a sweet-savory sauce, Tsukimi Dango are plain.
-There is even a special way to display fifteen rice dumplings where they are stacked high in a pyramid arrangement on a tray (See my recipe).
+Unlike Mitarashi Dango which are served on skewers and seasoned with a sweet-savory sauce, tsukimi dango are plain.
+There is even a special way to display fifteen rice dumplings where they are stacked high in a pyramid arrangement on a tray (See Nami’s recipe).

 Mochi in the Shape of Rabbits

-Mochi (sticky rice cake) is another traditional food that holds a special place in Tsukimi.
+Mochi (sticky rice cake) is another traditional food eaten on this special day.
 They are made in the shape of rabbits because the craters of the moon look like the imagery of a rabbit pounding mochi.